For your convenience, you may download a checklist of "Planning Steps to Apply for Financial Aid at TWU".

 - Complete the Free Federal Application (FAFSA on the Web) using the IRS Data Retrieval.
 Click here for additional information.

 - Complete all sections of the TWU Financial Aid Certification and Information Form.
+This form is required for disbursement of financial aid funds to your student account.

 - Have all required financial aid forms and requested information in to the TWU Financial Aid Office by the deadline.